ESPN apologizes for NFL draft graphic about Tee Higgins’s mother, says it ‘should not have aired’

 But the broadcast also featured stories of players’ personal tragedies, including deceased family members or other difficult matters.
 Some of those stories were captured in short graphics, which caught the attention of viewers.

-Higgins, who played for Clemson and was taken by the Cincinnati Bengals in the second round, was the focus of one of those graphics, which aired on ABC, according to an ESPN spokesperson.
+Higgins, who played for Clemson and was taken by the Cincinnati Bengals in the second round Friday, was the focus of one of those graphics, which aired on ABC, according to an ESPN spokesperson.
 ABC and ESPN are owned by Disney.

 The graphic read: